-Mark Edwards / Andrew Jacobsen Course Contact:

-Grade B in Physics or grade BB in Double Science at GCSE Entry requirements:
+Course Contact:Andrew JacobsenEntry requirements:Grade B in Physics or grade BB in Double Science at GCSEAssessment:Exam 90%Practical Assessment 10%

-Practical Assessment 10%

 Physics is vital in present-day society and lies at the heart of the multitude of science and engineering disciplines.
 It is an important qualification if you are looking to pursue a career in the physical science, engineering or mathematics.